-The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
-It is located inside the console with two speakers in the bow, two on the T-top and two on the lean bar.
+The stereo is a marine AM/FM receiver with an integrated iPod[®]/iPhone dock and built-in Bluetooth[®].
+It is located inside the console with two speakers in the bow, two in the T-top and two on the lean bar.
 An amplifier located in the upper rigging compartment inside the console, operates the two speakers on the lean bar.
 The stereo can be remotely operated with the touch pad mounted at the helm station.
 Refer to the stereo owner's manual in your Owner's Packet for operating instructions.
-See "Stereo Layout and Wiring" on page 8-25 for a layout diagram.

-T-TOP
+T-Top